 Following a teeth-whitening procedure, the first 48 hours are the most crucial.
-This is because during that time, your teeth are much more prone to blemishes.
+This is because your teeth are much more prone to blemishes during that time.
 If you want the best results and to prolong your teeth whiteness, you must avoid eating deep-coloured meals and using tobacco.
-Coffee, soda, beets, fruit pies like cherry and blueberry, and juices like pomegranate and grape contain chromogens or pigmented molecules, which increase the risk of tooth discoloration.
+Coffee, soda, beets, fruit pies like cherry and blueberry, and juices like pomegranate and grape contain chromogens or pigmented molecules, increasing tooth discolouration risk.

-As usual, Christmas and New Year celebrations offer time for reflection and goal setting.
-You probably also know that, despite all your best intentions and promises, there is a risk that you won’t always floss or brush or gargle or do any of the things you know you need to do to keep your teeth and gums healthy.
+As usual, Christmas and New Year celebrations offer reflection and goal-setting time.
+You probably also know that, despite all your best intentions and promises, there is a risk that you won’t always floss, brush, gargle, or do anything you know you need to do to keep your teeth and gums healthy.

 With London shops being partially closed, you might be on edge looking for the perfect Christmas gifts.
 Look no further!
 Surprise a family member or friend with the bright smile of their dreams.
-As a Christmas gift to all new and existing patients, Maida Smiles Clinic is offering a voucher with a whopping 20% OFF Full Phillips Zoom!
-Whitening including a Free Check-up!
-Call us at 020 3583 9809 to purchase your gift voucher and treat a loved one just in time for the holiday season.
+As a Christmas gift to all new and existing patients, Maida Smiles Clinic offers a voucher with a whopping 20% OFF Full Phillips Zoom!
+Whitening, including a Free Check-up!
+Call us at 020 3974 1777 to purchase your gift voucher and treat a loved one just in time for the holiday season.